 Every four years, EU Member States agree the themes on which the OMC should focus in the Council Work Plan for Culture.

 Why is it needed?

-The OMC is a light but structured way EU Member States use to cooperate at European level in the field of culture.
-The OMC creates a common understanding of problems and helps to build consensus on solutions and their practical implementation, without regulatory instruments.
-Added value is created by addressing common responses to problems that are supra-national.
+The Open Method of Coordination is a light but structured way EU Member States use to cooperate at European level in the field of culture.
+The OMC creates a common understanding of problems and helps to build consensus on solutions and their practical implementation.

-There have been ten culture OMC groups since 2008, working on important issues such as:
+There have been 14 culture OMC groups since 2008, working on important issues such as:

 What is the Commission's role?